manolodd/openlrae/README.md

 ### Licenses of components are uncompatible with project licenses

 Sometimes we include a component in a project thinking in the functionality of this component but without being aware of the legal problems that it could lead to.
+Specially when we have choose to release our own project under a specific license.
 OpenLRAE is able to analyse this situations and give you the risk exposure level (if more than 0%, you are in legal troubles), and also the risk impact related to this type of risk, in terms of "the effort needed to reduce the risk exposure to 0%".

 ## Supported license analysis